uenot/cs561_templatezonemaps2/README.md

 ## Getting started with SCC

-The Shared Computing Cluster (SCC) provides a standardized environment for the class project.
-SCC can be fully accessed and used over the web browser and does not require a specific OS on your personal machine neither an SSH client.
+We suggest that you use [Shared Computing Cluster](https://www.bu.edu/tech/support/research/system-usage/connect-scc/scc-ondemand/) (SCC) for your projects.
+The SCC provides a standardized environment and can be fully accessed and used over the web browser.
+SSC does not require a specific OS on your personal machine neither an SSH client.
 Using SCC will simplify setting up the working environments for the CS561 projects.

-We have provided the [SCC guide](SCC.md) to help you get started.
+**We have provided the [SCC guide](SCC.md) to help you get started.**

-**You can read more about the SCC [here](https://www.bu.edu/tech/support/research/system-usage/connect-scc/scc-ondemand/).**

 ## About